siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-19-gnome-desktop-environment-the-most-popular.md

 date: '2024-10-19T21:29:32+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

 description:  'GNOME Desktop stands out as one of the most popular desktop environments.
-This blog post will delve into the history, features, and impact of GNOME on the Linux ecosystem.'
+This article will delve into the history, features, and impact of GNOME on the Linux ecosystem.'

 url:  /gnome-desktop-environment-the-most-popular/
 featured_image: /images/Screenshot-2024-10-19-at-20.55.13.png